Radio Button and Checkbox Guidelines

 When to use radio buttons and checkboxes

-Like dropdown menus, radio buttons and checkboxes are appropriate when there is a pre-defined range of selection options.
+Like dropdown menus, radio buttons and checkboxes are appropriate when there is a predefined range of selection options.
 The difference between them is that radio buttons are for cases where only a single selection is valid (marital status, gender, etc.), whereas checkboxes support zero or more selections (preferred activities or interests, for example).

 Unlike dropdown menus, radio buttons and checkboxes let users see all options at once.
 This can make selection faster.
 Their primary limitation is the amount of space they take up.
-Because of this, the GNOME Human Interface Guidelines recommend no more than "about eight" choices for a single group.
+Because of this, the GNOME Human Interface Guidelines recommend no more than "about 8" choices for a single group.

-The most difficult scenario for choosing between radio buttons and checkboxes is when there is a binary (e.g., yes/no) choice, since both controls could be used.
+The most difficult scenario for choosing between radio buttons and checkboxes is when there is a binary (e.g., yes/no) choice, since either control could be used.
 The deciding factor should be whether the second choice becomes obvious from the first one.
 In the example above, radio buttons are used for Digital vs. Analog in the time options.
 These alternatives are familiar, but there could still be some doubt if only one were used with a checkbox.
 The alternative to "Show AM/PM", when using a checkbox, becomes don't show AM/PM, which is unambiguous.